 Mannheim Steamroller Christmas

-The Granada Theatre Concert Series presents a Mannheim Steamroller Christmas on Thursday, December 29, 2016 at 8:00pm.

-Experience the Magic!
-Mannheim Steamroller Christmas by Chip Davis has been America’s favorite holiday celebration for over 25 years.
-Grammy Award winner Chip Davis has created a show that features the beloved Christmas music of Mannheim Steamroller along with dazzling multimedia effects performed in an intimate setting.
-The spirit of the season comes alive with the signature sound of Mannheim Steamroller.
-Don’t miss this ultimate holiday tradition from the #1 Christmas music artist in history!
+Experience the holiday magic of a Mannheim Steamroller Christmas produced by Chip Davis.
+This performance is part of The Granada Theatre Concert Series, and is sponsored by Montecito Bank & Trust, and Lexus.
+Mannheim Steamroller has toured the world over for 25 years and has become one of America’s favorite holiday traditions for audiences young and old.
+Grammy Award winner Chip Davis has created a show that features beloved Christmas music along with dazzling multimedia effects performed in the awe-inspiring setting of The Granada Theatre.

-Tickets range in price from $34 to $93 and are available through The Granada Theatre’s Box Office.
-Please click here to purchase or call the Box Office at (805) 899-2222.
-Dates and times are subject to change.

 Event Details